 Suggested Citation: Sikdar, Mirambika, Amber Woodward, Dhruvak Aggarwal, and Yixin Sun.
 2026.
 How can India Create a Demand Flexibility Market?
-A Five-pillar Road Map.
+A Roadmap for a Flexible Power System.
 Council on Energy, Environment and Water

 As India rapidly electrifies its economy and scales up renewable energy, the grid faces increasingly complex real-time operational challenges.
 Demand is growing with rising cooling loads, industrial electrification, and electric vehicle adoption.
 Relying solely on conventional, supply-side solutions to manage this transition risks driving up costs.
 There is an urgent need to explore new ways to source, value, and integrate grid flexibility.